NBA’s Jaxson Hayes arrested in Los Angeles police struggle

-LOS ANGELES (AP) — New Orleans Pelicans center Jaxson Hayes was arrested in Los Angeles after a struggle with officers who were responding to a report of a domestic dispute and used a Taser and other force before handcuffing him, authorities said Thursday.
+LOS ANGELES (AP) — New Orleans Pelicans center Jaxson Hayes was arrested in Los Angeles after a struggle with officers who responded to a report of a domestic dispute and used a Taser before handcuffing him, authorities said Thursday.

-Hayes, 21, was booked into jail on suspicion of resisting arrest, and a woman declined to cooperate with the investigation into the domestic dispute call early Wednesday, a Los Angeles Police Department statement said.
+The 21-year-old player was booked into jail on suspicion of resisting arrest, and a woman declined to cooperate with the investigation into the domestic dispute call early Wednesday, a Los Angeles Police Department statement said.

-Hayes received treatment for unspecified injuries he got during the struggle before going to jail, police said.
-He was released on bond later that day, online jail records show.
+Hayes, 6-foot-11 and 220 pounds, was treated for unspecified injuries from the struggle before going to jail, police said.
+He was released on bond that day, online jail records show.
+An officer also was treated for an unspecified injury and then released from a hospital.

-It was not immediately known whether he has retained an attorney who can speak on his behalf.
+It was not immediately known if Hayes has a lawyer who can speak on his behalf.

-The officers had found Hayes in the front yard of a home around 2:50 a.m.
-Wednesday, police said.

-“Officers informed Hayes they received a call at the location and needed to speak with the victim, but requested Hayes remain outside while they did so,” the statement said.
+Police said officers found Hayes in the front yard of a home at about 2:50 a.m.
+The officers said they needed to speak with the victim and asked Hayes to remain outside while they did.

 The department said police body-worn cameras recorded Hayes repeatedly trying to get into the residence as officers blocked him and ordered him to stay outside.